Pre-Sale Renovations

 Should You Renovate Before Listing, or Sell As Is?

 There is no universal answer.
-In a buyer's market, buyers compare your listing to others on the same street and across the region.
-Renovating before selling makes sense when targeted work removes objections (dated kitchens, worn flooring, peeling paint, tired curb appeal) and helps your photos and showings compete.
-Selling as is often makes sense when the home is already clean and neutral, when your price already reflects condition, or when large structural or layout issues mean you would spend more fixing than you could expect back in this cycle.
+Buyers compare your listing with nearby alternatives at a similar price.
+Renovating before selling can make sense when targeted work removes objections such as damaged finishes, worn flooring, peeling paint, or obvious deferred maintenance.
+Selling as is can make sense when the home is already clean and functional, when price reflects condition, or when major work would take too long or cost more than your local comparable-sales analysis supports.

 Ask two honest questions before you sign a big contract:

-- Will this change change how fast and how confidently a buyer says yes, or only how much you enjoy the house for the last 90 days?
+- Will this change affect how confidently a buyer says yes, or only how much you enjoy the house during the last stretch before listing?

 - Does the spend fit the neighbourhood?
 Luxury finishes in a mid range pocket rarely return dollar for dollar when buyers are price sensitive.